ague08/Private-repos-access-portal/README.md

 -----------------

+- ECG De-anonymization: Real-world Risks and a Privacy-by-design Mitigation Strategy
+## Research Overview

-## 3) ** De-Anonymization of Health Data: A Survey of Practical Attacks and a Deployable Risk Assessment Framework and Service **
+## 3- **De-Anonymization of Health Data: A Survey of Practical Attacks and a Deployable Risk Assessment Framework and Service**

 **Aguelal, H., Palmieri, P.**
 ### BibTeX